AlexisStrain/testing123/content/authors/Dan/_index.md

 ---
 # Display name
-title: Jennifer Rogers
+title: Joshua Lim

 # Full name (for SEO)
-first_name: Jennifer
+first_name: Joshua
-last_name: Rogers
+last_name: Lim

 # Username (this should match the folder name)
 authors:
-  - Jennifer
+  - Joshua

 # Is this the primary user of the site?
 superuser: false